Widespread protests grip Sri Lanka after police shooting

 Chung also called for an independent investigation into the shooting.

-Fuel prices have risen several times in recent months, resulting in sharp increases in transport costs and prices of other essentials.
+Fuel prices have risen several times in recent months, resulting in sharp increases in transport costs and prices of other goods.
 There was another round of increases earlier this week.

 Thousands of protesters continued to occupy the entrance to the president’s office for a 12th day Wednesday, blaming him for the economic crisis.

-President Gotabaya Rajapaksa, the prime minister’s brother, concentrated power in the presidency after being elected in 2019.
+Gotabaya Rajapaksa concentrated power in the presidency after being elected in 2019.

 The Rajapaksa brothers are likely to retain their grip on power even if the constitution is amended, since they hold both offices.